Your decision about the type of research method you’re using in your project will inform how you collect and collate your data.

 - Gorman, G. E., & Clayton, P. (2004).
 Qualitative research for the information professional: a practical handbook (2nd ed.).
 London: Facet Publishing.
-A comprehensive introduction to all aspects of qualitative research specifically written with the library and information worker in mind
+A comprehensive introduction to all aspects of qualitative research.

 - Lawal, I. O. (2009).
 Library and information science research in the 21st century: a guide for practicing librarians and students.
 Oxford: Chandos Publishing.
-A research guide that offers suggestion of areas of potential research in library and information science.
+A guide suggesting areas of potential research in library and information science.

 - Urquhart, C. (2013).
 Quantitative approaches.
 In M. J. Grant, B. Sen, & H. Spring (Eds.), Research, evaluation and audit: key steps in demonstrating your value (pp. 121-144).
 London: Facet Publishing.
-Provides an overview of quantitative research methods and data collection techniques, including case studies and examples to illustrate how you might use them in practice.
+Pickard and Urquhart’s chapters provide overviews of quantitative research methods and data collection techniques, including case studies as well as examples to illustrate how you might use them in practice.

-Now that you’ve collected and collated your data it’s time to do some data analysis (Step 8).
+Now that you’ve collected and collated your data it’s time to do some data analysis.
+Go to Step 8.